mezohe/gentufa/README.md

-ilmentufa
+spagetufa
 =========

-'la ilmentufa' is a syntactical and not yet semantical parser for the Lojban language.

-Read more about it at http://lojban.org/papri/La_Bangu:_ilmentufa
+spagetufa is a parser for Lojban incorporating many experimental changes.
+There is no documentation yet; the only way to find out what has changed is to read the commit log or to use it.

 === Requirements ===

 For generating a PEGJS grammar engine from its PEG grammar file, as well as for running the IRC bot interfaces, you need to have Node.js installed on your machine.

-For generating PEGJS engine, you may need to get the Node.js module 'pegjs'.
 For running the IRC bots, you may need to get the Node.js module 'irc'.

-However, as the necessary node_modules are already included in this project, I think you'll probably not have to download any of the aforementioned modules. ;)
+PEGJS itself (slightly modified to work around our own bugs) is already included in this repo.

 === Building a PEGJS engine ===